Medicare Part D

 How to Join a Medicare Drug Plan

-Once you choose a Medicare drug plan, enroll one of these five ways:
+Once you choose a Medicare drug plan, enroll one of these ways:

 - Enroll on the Medicare Plan Finder or on the plan’s website